fleetingbytes/shell-scripts/notes-on-mktemp.md

 I find the manual page on mktemp very difficult to read.
-It failed to make clear to me what each option does and what the exact result in each invocation would be, especially when considering all the fallback scenarios.
+It failed to make clear to me what each option does and what the exact result in each invocation would be, especially when considering various option and argument combinations, the fallback scenarios, and edge cases.

 After a careful study of mktemp(1) I used mktemp in a few scripts but I quickly became suspicious that something is not quite the way it should be.